 In December 1920, the Peru Franchise League transitioned into the Peru League of Women Voters and again the place of choice was the Peru Library’s Assembly room.
 [11a]

 Marie was later elected as First Vice President of the National League of Women Voters, position she held in 1921 and 1922.
-She would relocate the National Headquarters of the League of Women Voters to 26 North Broadway, Peru, IN [11xa]
+She would relocate the National Headquarters of the League of Women Voters to 26 North Broadway, Peru, IN.
+[11xa]

-From there she ran, among other things, the Speakers Bureau with the help of
+From there she ran, among other things, the Speakers Bureau with the help ofMiss Etelka Rockenbach,

 beginning May 1, 1921 until the end of April 1923.
 There, women were trained to give speeches, before being sent out to lobby for social reform across the country.
-Citizen School and league meetings were also held there.
+Citizen School and league meetings were also held there.Headquarters appear to have shifted in 1922 to be at the Traction building, on East Main Street, Peru, IN, as shown on the front page of the League's flyers.

 Constance Drexel, of the Public Ledger Company, published an article that was carried in at least 2 newspapers: